 The packing of a linear eukaryotic genome within a cell nucleus is dense and highly organized.
 Understanding the role of 3D genome in gene regulation is a major area of research [1][2][3][4].
 Recently, genome-wide proximity ligation based assays such as Hi-C have provided insights into the complex structure by revealing various structural features regarding how a genome is organized [5][6][7].
-Perhaps, one of the most important discoveries is the domain of self-interacting chromatin called topologically associating domain (TAD) [8][9].
-Inside a TAD, genomic loci interact often but interactions between different TADs are less frequent.
-The TAD emerges as a fundamental structural unit of chromatin organization; it plays a significant role in mediating enhancer-promoter contacts and thus gene expression, and breaking or disruption of TADs suggested to diseases like cancers [10][11][12].
-Therefore a deeper understanding of TADs from Hi-C data presents an important computational problem.
+Perhaps, one of the most important discoveries is the domain of selfinteracting chromatin called topologically associating domain (TAD) [8][9].
+Inside a TAD, genomic loci interact often; but between TADs, interactions are less frequent.
+Thus the TAD emerges as a fundamental structural unit of chromatin organization; it plays a significant role in mediating enhancer-promoter contacts and thus gene expression, and breaking or disruption of TADs can lead to diseases like cancers [10][11][12].
+Therefore, a deeper understanding of TADs from Hi-C data presents an important computational problem.